tolarewaju3/codelikethewind/5g-streaming/README.md

 ### Deploy Metabase Analytics

 First, we’ll create a database for the metabase container.
 On the left menu, switch to the developer view.
 Make sure the `openshift-operator` project is selected.
 Click the `+Add` button under the Developer Catalog.
-Select `Databases.`
+Select `Databases`.

 Select MySql (Ephemeral), click Instantiate Template and use the properties below.